offchan42/machine-learning-curriculum/README.md

 ### AutoML

-Make machine learns without the tedious task of feature engineer, model selection, and hyperparameter tuning that you have to do yourself.

-Let the machine does machine learning for you!
+Make machines learn without the tedious task of feature engineering, model selection, and hyperparameter tuning that you have to do yourself.
+Let the machines perform machine learning for you!

+Personally if I have a tabular dataset I would try FLAML and mljar first, especially if you want to get something working fast.
+If you want to try gradient boosting frameworks such as XGBoost, LightGBM, CatBoost, etc but you don't know which one works best, I suggest you to try AutoML first because internally it will try the gradient boosting frameworks mentioned previously.

 * https://github.com/dabl/dabl Data Analysis Baseline Library; quickly train a simple model to be used as a performance baseline
 * https://www.automl.org/ Find curated list of AutoML libraries and researches